 Private FM Channels Allowed to Broadcast All India Radio News till May 31

 The Central Government has accepted the long-standing demand of private radio broadcasters to present news on their platform.
 Further, private FM channels have been allowed to broadcast All India Radio news in English and Hindi.
 The FM channels will have to carry the AIR news in an unaltered format and the service will be available free of cost on a trial basis till May 31, 2019.
 As per the terms and conditions, during the trial period, private FM broadcasters have been asked to give due credit to AIR and avoid broadcasting in disturbed areas, border areas and Naxal-affected areas.

 Supreme Court to Take Action against Officials Using Section 66A of Information Technology Act

-The Supreme Court has threatened to jail any official responsible for the continued prosecution and harassment of people under the struck down Section 66A of the Information Technology Act.
+The Supreme Court has stated that it will order the imprisonment of any official responsible for the continued prosecution and harassment of people under Section 66A of the Information Technology Act, which has been struck down.
 The section had made it a punishable offence for a person to send offensive messages through communication services.
 The court had struck down this provision as unconstitutional in 2015.
 The court further issued a notice to the Centre after the People’s Union for Civil Liberties alleged that the Centre had not taken enough steps to communicate the 2015 judgment and at least 22 fresh cases had been registered subsequently.

-Court Dismissed Raymond MD’s Plea against Father’s Autobiography
+Court Dismisses Raymond MD’s Plea against Father’s Autobiography

 A Mumbai court has dismissed Raymond Group MD and Chairman Gautam Singhania’s prayer for an injunction against his dad Vijaypat Singhania’s autobiography, ‘The Incomplete Man’.
 The petition argued that the book contained defamatory statements which would harm his reputation, while the author Vijaypat Singhania argued that the autobiography only depicted the reality, and hence was not defamatory.